msalibian/STAT547O/Lecture1.md

 ![](Lecture1_files/figure-markdown_github/location2-1.png)

+### M-estimators are generally not optimal, but often "pretty good", and rarely "bad"

+Below we illustrate what the section title says.

+#### Laplace errors (M- vs MLE (median))

 Note that the good properties of the sample mean as an estimator for the population mean only hold under strict distributional assumptions.
 Even for symmetric errors, the sample mean may be highly inefficient (high variance).
 For example, if the errors have heavier tails than gaussian (double exponential, say), then the sample mean can perform significantly worse than the MLE (which, for the Laplace / double exponential case, is the sample median).

 Robust estimators try to find estimation methods that perform well in a variety of situations, will typically not be optimal, but will generally be good enough.
 The code below contains simple Monte Carlo experiments comparing the efficiency (MSE) of 4 natural estimators when the data follow a Laplace distribution.
 We consider 10,000 samples of size 50, and compare the Monte Carlo MSE.

 ``` r
 library(rmutil)